-The text "Name" is the name of the selected measurement (see also Fig. 12), "WaveNN" is the name of the corresponding waveform, the two numerals NN in the waveform label ("00" in Fig. 32) stand for the waveform number (see Fig. 4).
+The text "Name" is the name of the selected measurement (see also Fig. 12), "WaveNN" is the name of the corresponding waveform, the two numerals NN in the waveform label ("00" in Fig. 35) stand for the waveform number (see Fig. 4).
 The values "Runs" show the number of waveforms that have been generated and the total number of waveforms that should be generated.
 The latter value is given by the measurement settings (see Fig. 18).
 The waveform generation stops if the left number reaches the value of the second number.
 The text "stopped" shows the device status, it changes according to the measurement phase or to a possible failure (see Tab.
 1).
 The value "Amplitude" is the currently set output signal amplitude.
 Its initial and maximum values are determined by the corresponding measurement settings (see Fig. 22).
 The amplitude value can be set by the rotary encoder between 0% and the maximum allowed amplitude.

 By pressing the middle key "enter", the menu can be accessed.
 The menu structure changes according to the device state.
-After opening the dialog box "Measurement Control", i.e. when the waveform generator is stopped, the menu allows you to select a measurement, to launch it, or to close the dialog box (see Fig. 33).
+After opening the dialog box "Experiment Control", i.e. when the waveform generator is stopped, the menu allows you to select a measurement, to launch it, or to close the dialog box (see Fig. 36).
 The device monitoring can be started from a submenu (for details see section "Device Monitoring").
 The function of this submenu is identical to the submenu "Monitor" of the main menu (see Fig. 3).
 The device monitoring is accessible from all menus regardless of the device state.

-Fig. 33.
-Start menu of the dialog box "Measurement Control".
+Fig. 36.
+Start menu of the dialog box "Experiment Control".

 The menu item "Select" opens a new dialog box that allows you to choose a measurement.
 This dialog box is similar to the dialog box "Measurement" (see Fig. 10).
-The only difference to the dialog in Fig. 10 is the presence of the last menu item "Select" (see Fig. 34) that selects the current measurement.
+The only difference to the dialog in Fig. 10 is the presence of the last menu item "Select" (see Fig. 37) that selects the current measurement.

-Fig. 34.
+Fig. 37.
 Menu in the dialog box "Measurement" for selecting measurements.

 The menu item "Run" launches the selected measurement.
 If required, the amplifier and its output offset voltage will be activated (see Fig. 21 and the corresponding text).
-Next, the device waits for the trigger (see Fig. 35).
+Next, the device waits for the trigger (see Fig. 38).
 If manual triggering is selected (see Fig. 19), the status changes to "waiting for start".
 The waveform output can be launched by the menu item "Start" that can be found in the dialog menu now.
+Note that the menu item "Start" is present in the dialog menu independently on the trigger source, i.e. it can be used to manually trigger a measurement even if you selected external triggering.

-Fig. 35.
-Dialog box "Measurement Control" when the device is waiting for the trigger.
+Fig. 38.
+Dialog box "Experiment Control" when the device is waiting for the trigger.

-If the device has been triggered, the waveform output starts (see Fig. 36).
+If the device has been triggered, the waveform output starts (see Fig. 39).
 The progress bar above the status text graphically indicates the time elapsed from the beginning of every particular waveform.
 Please note that due to the display delay, the real picture may appear blurred if the progress bar changes rapidly.